Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 1. **Address**: Every module must have an address, like a smart contract address in Ethereum.
 This ensures that:
    - The module address is unique.
    - The private key that generates this address is unknown.
-2. **State** attributes: In this case, the state attributes are the admin's address and a map of token IDs to owner addresses.
+2. **State attributes**: In this case, the state attributes are the admin's address and a map of token IDs to owner addresses.
    For simplicity, the token ID is an u64.
 3. **Optional module reference**: This is used if the module needs to refer to another module.